Thomas B. Fargo

-Admiral Thomas Boulton Fargo (born June 13, 1948) served in the United States Navy during the late 20th century and early 21st century.
+Thomas Boulton Fargo (born June 13, 1948) is a retired Admiral in the United States Navy.
 He served as Commander, United States Pacific Command, at Camp H. M. Smith, Hawaii from May 2, 2002 to February 26, 2005.
 He was the twentieth officer to hold the position.

 Biography

 Born in San Diego, California, in June 1948, Fargo attended high school in Coronado, California, and Sasebo, Japan, and graduated from the United States Naval Academy in June 1970.

 His father, Thomas A. Boulton, was a naval officer who was killed in a plane crash in 1957.
 His mother, Helen, remarried in 1960 to Captain William Fargo, US Navy.
 Helen was a Lieutenant in the US Navy Nurse Corps during World War II; both Thomas and William graduated from the Naval Academy (Class of 1943 and Class of 1939, respectively.)